Q. What causes hearing loss?

 Two or three out of every 1,000 newborns in the United States is born with hearing loss.
 Children can also lose their hearing during childhood.

 The key to managing a child’s hearing loss has everything to do with timing.
 The earlier it’s detected and addressed, the better the outcome.
+Most babies are screened in the hospital prior to discharge.
+If they do not pass their screening, they are referred for another screening and possibly diagnostic follow-up evaluation.
+It is important to identify children with hearing loss as early as possible and if appropriate, to fit hearing aids before six months of age to reduce the delay of receptive and expressive language skills.
 Hearing aids or other solutions are critical to helping children with hearing loss stay up to speed with language and social skills, speech comprehension, and overall development.

 Newborn Hearing Screenings